-Diploma: Often 40-60 credit hours are required, and programs can generally be completed in one year.
+Diploma: Often 40-60 credit hours are required, and programs can generally be completed in one to two years.
 All are a focused program of study with many leading to eligibility for special licenses or certifications which are required in certain fields.